No products in the cart.

 - A treatment time of 1–3 hours at temperature, will give a hardness increase of 1–3 HRC.

-The preferred tempering temperature is 200°C (390°F) (for approximately 62RC) or higher.
+As with other grades of steel, low-temperature tempering is recommended to ensure higher corrosion resistance.
+The preferred tempering temperature range is between 200°C (390°F) or 250°C (480°F).
 In exceptional cases, a minimum tempering temperature of 180°C (350°F) can be used for small simple inserts and parts where toughness is of less importance.

-- Duration: 2 hours (120 minutes) with intermediate cooling to room temperature (1 hour).
+- Duration: 2 hours (120 minutes) with intermediate cooling to room temperature (1 hour hold at room temp).

-When maximum dimensional stability is required further subzero treatments may be necessary between the two tempering operations.
-In this case, it is important to always end with a tempering, as the last operation.
+When maximum dimensional stability is required further or secondary subzero treatment may be used between the two tempering operations.
+This is only affecting if tempering temperatures are above 240°C (390°F) In this case, it is important to always end with a tempering, as the last operation.

 - Effect of Heat Treatment on the Microstructure and Mechanical Properties of Sintered Stainless Tool Steel